+During the year, the Governance and Control Committee ("GOVCC") had been set up to provide a platform for a structured and institutionalised interaction and collaboration on cross functional and control related topics to facilitate a consistent approach in terms of processes, methodologies, assessments, materiality and others.
+The GOVCC comprises of senior management from the governance and operations functions.
+The GOVCC will report to the AC on matters relating to internal control system while the governance related matters will be reported to the respective Senior Management Committee of the subsidiaries.

 The Internal Audit function of the Group, which reports to the AC, undertakes independent reviews or assessments of the Group's operations and its system of internal controls.
 It provides monitoring of the controls and risk management procedures as well as highlights significant risks impacting the Group.
 The internal audit personnel form the "third line of defence" and are independent from the day-to-day activities of the Group and have unrestricted access to all activities conducted by the Group.

 Internal Audit Plan is developed based on annual risk assessment and approved by the AC.
-The audit scope covers auditable areas encompassing financial operations, underwriting and claims operation, sales operations, operations supports, internal and regulatory compliance audit such as business continuity management, replacement of policy and information technology systems.
+The audit scope covers auditable areas encompassing financial operations, underwriting and claims operation, sales operations, operations supports, corporate actuarial, customer service, internal and regulatory compliance audit such as business continuity management, replacement of policy, AML and information technology systems.

 Internal audit findings are discussed at management level.
 Senior and functional line management are tasked to ensure that management action plans are carried out in accordance with internal audit recommendations.
 All internal audit reports are submitted to the AC.
 The AC deliberates on key audit findings and management actions to address these findings during the AC meetings.

 Follow-up audits are also performed to monitor continued compliance and the internal auditors will provide quarterly updates to the AC on the progress of the management action plans as well as progress of the audit plan.

-Further information in regard to the risk management and internal control framework is presented in the SORMIC of the Annual Report 2017.
-Explanation for : departure Large companies are requir to complete the columns be red to complete the columns below.
-Non-large companies are encouraged low.
-Measure : Timeframe : 1
+Further information in regard to the risk management and internal control framework is presented in the SORMIC of the Annual Report 2018.

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+Measure :

+Timeframe :